Table of contents

 So knowing what makes up an API helps a technical writer gather, test and document everything a developer will require to make an API request.

-Here is another article for you 😊 "5 terms to know as a technical writer [part 2]"
+Here is another article you might like 😊 "Who is a software technical writer?
+(Q&A)"